deeppavlov/chatsky/CONTRIBUTING.md

 ```

 ### Style
-For style supporting we propose `black`, which is a PEP 8 compliant opinionated formatter. `Black` reformats entire files in place.
-Style configuration options are deliberately limited and rarely added.
+For style supporting we propose `black`, which is a PEP 8 compliant opinionated formatter.
 It doesn't take previous formatting into account.
 See more about [black](https://github.com/psf/black).
 To format your code, run

 ```bash